zhenghung/CTD_Software/README.md

 **EXE build Instructions**
 1. cx_Freeze required
+2. In the setup.py file, modify the directory of the includeFiles for your machine.
-2. run ```python setup.py <folderName> ``` in the command line window of the directory
+3. run ```python setup.py build ``` in the command line window of the directory
-3. Open the build folder created and run mergedBuild.exe
+4. Open the build folder created and run mergedBuild.exe

 ## Operation Instructions
 Arduino begins in STARTUP mode and the buttons will switch the states as shown below